Combinatorial decision-making driven by multicomponent surface condensates: Results

 To explore this deeper, we consider the trained XOR liquid with 6 hidden species (Fig. \ref{fig:scaling}B).
 Compositional analysis reveals that the XOR decision boundary is achieved through 4 \textit{distinct phases}.
-For example, areas with high output 1 (green output) are encoded by 2 distinct phases (e.g., red and yellow phases, or Ph2 and Ph4) that recruit different hidden species but the same output species.
+For example, areas with high output 1 (green output) are encoded by 2 distinct phases (e.g., red and yellow phases, or phases 2 and 4) that recruit different hidden species but the same output species.
+The concentration vectors within a phase show very little variance, as evidenced by their high cosine similarity.
 Identifying each point with an independent surface, our model shows that multiple surfaces that condense the same output recruit distinct hidden species, and thus vary in phase composition.
 Biologically, such a solution might look like condensates that drive gene activation at different DNA loci by recruiting high concentrations of the functional polymerase but varying concentrations of coactivator molecules.
 Thus, the encoding of multiple \textit{encrypted} phases, which differ in hidden species but recruit similar output molecules, is the primary mechanism by which hidden species improve expressivity.

 In the XOR liquid, we find that the 4 distinct encrypted phases modularly partition the input space into quadrants, such that groups of related inputs drive condensation of a particular phase.
-When we extend this analysis to other nonlinear decision boundaries, we find that hidden species generally learn modular representations of related input surfaces (Figs \ref{fig:phases_and}-\ref{fig:phases_checkerboard}).
+When we extend this analysis to other nonlinear decision boundaries, we find that hidden species generally learn modular representations of related input surfaces (Figs S7-S11).
 We next explore whether we can repurpose this modular multiphase representation learned by hidden species for other tasks.